A Stochastic Genetic Interacting Particle Method for Reaction-Diffusion-Advection Equations: Introduction

-In the spirit of particle-field representation, the stochastic genetic interacting particle (SGIP) method developed in this work provides an efficient and robust framework for RDA equations in several space dimensions.
-It is a natural extension of the SGIP \cite{lyu2022convergent, zhang2025convergent} built from the Feynman-Kac semigroup for linear RDA equations.
-The algorithm consists of a 3-step operator-splitting to decompose the RDA process: drift-diffusion, density update and particle resampling.
-The advection-diffusion is handled by drift-diffusion (Ito equation) of particles.
-The reaction process is approximated by going between particles and density: the density field is a histogram counting particle positions over bins, and is evolved in time via reaction ODEs by either an exact (e.g. for FKPP) or a stable implicit integration (Algorithm \ref{alg:reaction}).
-Then particles are redrawn from the updated density by an adaptive resampling step (Algorithm \ref{alg:resampling}) so that they are ready for advection-diffusion again to close the loop.
+The drift-diffusion process of the particles handles the advection-diffusion part of the PDE system through its probabilistic representation (Algorithm \ref{alg:advection_diffusion}).
+The reaction process is approximated by going between particles and density: we reconstruct the density field by the particle locations, and evolve in time via reaction ODEs by either an exact (e.g., for FKPP) or a stable implicit integration (Algorithm \ref{alg:reaction}).
+Then, particles are re-drawn from the updated density using an adaptive resampling step (Algorithm \ref{alg:resampling}) so that they are ready for advection-diffusion again, closing the loop.
 The joint particle-density evolution is a way to overcome the difficulty of seeking a self-contained particle description.
-In case of SGIP for linear RDA \cite{lyu2022convergent, zhang2025convergent}, the particle dynamics is in a close loop via drift-diffusion and resampling steps without relying on density field, due to reaction rate being a known potential function.
-The resampling step here mimics mutation in genetics in that particles are more likely to survive in a bin to the next generation if the bin has more particles (is more healthy) than its neighbors.
-Resampling is also critical for long-term stability and computational efficiency by maintaining a well-balanced representation of the evolving solution, i.e. keeping variance in check over time.
-Our SGIP framework here is supported by a rigorous convergence analysis under appropriate regularity assumptions, which establishes consistent accuracy controlled by time step, spatial resolution, and the number of particles.
+As a comparison, SGIP for linear RDA \cite{lyu2022convergent, zhang2025convergent}, the particle dynamics are in a closed loop via drift-diffusion and resampling steps without relying on the density field reconstruction.

+The SGIP method provides a simple-to-program, scalable, low-cost, and stable framework for high-dimensional RDA problems.
+Its mesh-free formulation bypasses the geometric constraints of grid-based methods, allowing it to handle complex flows and large gradients of solutions with ease.
+This capability is augmented by favorable computational scaling in high dimensions and long-term stability, thanks to adaptive resampling.
+Furthermore, the SGIP framework here is supported by a complete convergence analysis under appropriate regularity assumptions, which establishes consistent accuracy controlled by time step, spatial resolution, and the number of particles.